Teen Titans: The New 52 (2011–2016)

-The 2011–2014 series and Scott Lodbell's writing drew negative reviews, though the Lodbell created character Bunker was positively received by fans.
-Criticism included the meandering Harvest/N.O.W.H.E.R.E storyline, an arc that revealed Kid Flash (Bart Allen) as a futuristic fundamentalist Christian terrorist hiding in the 20th century, as well as the elimination of the franchise's lore.
+The 2011–2014 series and Scott Lobdell's writing drew negative reviews, though the Lobdell-created character Bunker was positively received by fans.
+Criticism included the meandering Harvest/N.O.W.H.E.R.E storyline; the introduction of Bar Torr, a futuristic fundamentalist Christian terrorist based on Bart Allen; and the elimination of the franchise's lore.
 The character of Raven and Trigon was originally embargoed by Lobdell, but the characters were brought back due to fan demand.
-The 2011 series also spawned a short-lived spin-off, The Ravagers, which ran for 10 issues and featured Beast Boy, Terra and Caitlyn Fairchild of Gen¹³ in major roles.
+The 2011 series also spawned a short-lived spin-off, The Ravagers, which ran for 10 issues and featured Beast Boy, Terra, and Caitlin Fairchild of Gen13 in major roles.

 The series was relaunched in July with a new issue #1 with Will Pfeifer as writer.
 The series continued with the characteristics of the main characters, but ignored the events of the Ravagers spin-off, presenting Beast Boy both green and in line with his animated series characteristics.
 The series also added an African American version of the super-heroine Power Girl to the roster.

 Due to the backlash against the removal of the previous incarnations of the Titans (and the ripple effect it had upon characters such as Nightwing and Donna Troy), DC launched a new miniseries called "Titans Hunt", which restored the original 1960s version of the Titans to canon.
-The series states that all memory of the original Titans was erased by Lilith to protect the team from Mr. Twister.
-It also alludes to further reality alterations to the DC Universe; these are then picked up on in the DC Rebirth initiative, beginning a week after "Titans Hunt", which restores Wally West to canon, along with various aspects of the Pre-Flashpoint continuity.
+The series states that all memory of the original Titans was erased by Lilith to protect the team from Mister Twister.
+It also alludes to further reality alterations to the DC Universe; these are then picked up on in the DC Rebirth initiative, beginning a week after "Titans Hunt", which restores Wally West to canon, along with various aspects of the pre-Flashpoint continuity.